How to Identify Animal Droppings

 What Does Opossum Poop Look Like?

-Skunk poop is similar to a cat, thicker and cylindrical, 1/2" in diameter and 1 to 2" in length.
+Skunk poop and raccoon poop look similar.
+Skunk poop looks more like cat poop, thicker and cylindrical, 1/2″ in diameter and 1 to 2″ in length.
 The skunk poop is thickest in the middle and often tapers toward the end.
 However, the skunk scat sometimes forms into piles.

 With an omnivorous diet high in insects, berries, worms, and roots, the appearance is often rougher, irregular, and full of undigested content such as blackberry seeds.
 Coloration might have a purple or blue hue.